Above photos courtesy of WWF Netherlands

-Large Scale 3D Printed Reefs
+Large Scale 3D Printed Reefs for the North Sea

 This technology with its unique low carbon footprint sandstone material opens up endless possibilities for marine habitat construction and satisfies our goal to build beautiful reefs.

 The key advantages of this 3D printing technology are:

 - We can achieve a very 'organic' appearance, and produce far greater complexity, caves and tunnels compared to traditional moulding techniques - this can translate to greater biodiversity and biomass.
 Excellent for rebuilding destroyed reefs or creating new ones.
 Such designs show far greater respect for our marine environment than cubes, pyramids etc.